 Email as a traditional medium is often sufficient.
 However, with larger project teams, other tools may add more value.
 Even if you can’t get access to top-end tools such as Rational ClearCase, tools such as DropBox are more than enough to house prior versions and communicate active versions.

-(i) This article will continue in the March-April issue of MHD Supply Chain Solutions magazine.
+(i) This article continues in the March-April issue of MHD Supply Chain Solutions magazine.
+Read Giving your Software Implementation the best chance to Succeed - Part 2

 (ii) This article was published in January-February issue of MHD Supply Chain Solutions magazine.